 Peer Mentor Programme

-The programme aims to provide assistance to freshmen (mentee) for adjustment and to cultivate peer support on campus.
-Each freshmen will be assigned a peer mentor from senior classes of the same faculty/course of study.
+The programme aims to provide assistance to new students (mentees) for adjustment and to cultivate peer support on campus.
+Each new student will be assigned a peer mentor from senior classes of the same faculty/course of study.

-Peer mentors are volunteers to provide assistance to a group of freshmen from early August to the end of September.
+Peer mentors are volunteers to provide assistance to a group of new students from early August to the end of October.
 You need to complete a series of training activities before starting your peer-mentoring.

 What you will achieve …

 |1.||Make friends with new students and enlarge you networks|

 |2.||Enhance some essential transferable skills, such as communication skills, problem solving skills and leadership skills|

 |3.||Make a difference in others’ lives by sharing your knowledge and experience, passing on tips to new students|

 What your responsibilities are …